MA & PhD Application

 All application materials should be submitted electronically via the online admissions system.

 The Graduate School must receive all of the following materials by the deadline before your application will be considered for fall semester admission.
-We suggest that you submit your application materials to the Graduate School at least three weeks before the deadline to allow them time to process the information and forward it to our department.
+Please work closely with your recommenders and advise them on deadlines to ensure their letters are submitted before the application deadline.

-Please contact our Graduate Programs Administrator, Emily Kort, by email or phone if you have any questions.
+Please contact our graduate programs coordinator, Laura Luepke, at 612-624-4761 or firstname.lastname@example.org if you have any questions.